Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 5-5 record against the spread while going 7-3 overall over their last 10 contests.
+- The Nuggets have gone 8-2 in their past 10 contests, with a 6-4 record against the spread in that span.

-- The Nuggets have hit the over in five of their last 10 games.
+- In their past 10 contests, the Nuggets have hit the over four times.

-- Against the spread, Denver has performed better at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Denver has played better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.